To Leslie: Production

 In July 2019, it was announced Andrea Riseborough had joined the cast of the film, with Michael Morris directing from a screenplay by Ryan Binaco.
 In June 2020, Allison Janney and John Hawkes joined the cast of the film.
 In December 2020, Marc Maron and Stephen Root joined the cast of the film, with Maron replacing Hawkes.
 The film was shot in Los Angeles over the course of 19 days during the COVID-19 pandemic, on a budget of less than $1 million.
 Music supervisor Linda Perry wrote the original song "Angels Are Falling", which is performed by Patty Griffin, for the film.

+Principal photography began on October 12, 2020.

 Release

 The film had its world premiere at South by Southwest on March 12, 2022.
 In September 2022, Momentum Pictures acquired distribution rights to the film, giving it a limited theatrical and on-demand streaming release on October 7, 2022.
 Following the announcement of Riseborough's Oscar nomination, the film was re-released to six theaters, making an estimated $2,500 to $5,000 over the January 27–29 weekend.
+The movie was picked up by Netflix in the United States for streaming on June 1, 2023.

 Reception

+Critical reception

 Richard Roeper from the Chicago Sun-Times gave the film a perfect 4 out of 4 star rating, and wrote: "Every character in To Leslie feels 'lived-in.'
 Every scene rings true, sometimes in surprising ways."
 He also singled out Riseborough's performance as "one of the great portrayals of alcoholism in a miniature masterpiece of quietly powerful dialogue."
 Owen Gleiberman, writing for Variety, stated: "Riseborough's performance is nothing short of spectacular.
 She doesn't compromise, she doesn't hold back, but she doesn't endow the character with any sort of fake flamboyance."

 The New York Times praised Riseborough's "deft performance" as Leslie, and described the film as a "deceptively simple yet heart-wrenching character study."
+The Hollywood Reporter called the film "a stirring character study" that "recalls the grit of 1970s American indie cinema at its most indelible," and praised Riseborough's performance: "Leslie is played to riveting perfection by Andrea Riseborough, who appears in nearly every scene and delivers a performance that's extraordinary in its moment-to-moment sparks of hope against hope and slow-dawning self-awareness amid the despair, dissembling and self-delusion."